espocrm/documentation/docs/user-guide/reports.md

 ### Order by

-*Order by* field defines how report data will be sorted.
+The *Order by* field defines how report data will be sorted.

 ### Filters